-The Children's Society
+The Children's Society Kit Collection

 The Children’s Society, a national charity with a local branch based in Coventry, helps young people who have had an unimaginably hard start to life.
 A more specific area of what they do is looking after young, Syrian refugees who have lost their parents and ended up in England with no one else to look after them.
 They have come here with nothing.

-Our Chaplain was contacted by an ambassador for the charity, who asked if Warwick School might be able to collect and donate old sports equipment to them.
+"Our Chaplain was contacted by an ambassador for the charity, who asked if Warwick School might be able to collect and donate old sports equipment to them.
 The Chaplain invited our input on the decision, as Chapel Volunteers, and we thought that this would be a great initiative, as Sport is such an integral aspect of all of the schools in the Foundation.

-Will, Ed and Josh (Year 11 Chapel Volunteers)
+Josh Turner (Year 11 Chapel Volunteer)